Do Not Take Your Furniture For Granted

 Rattan: can take some amount of moisture, but excessive wetting can cause warping.

 Bamboo: although bamboo can be washed, it too needs to be dried before using.
-This type of fiber is especially susceptible to mildew.
+This type of fibre is especially susceptible to mildew.

 One quick glance at the list above will convince you that you cannot clean all four types the same way.
 First, start off by using compressed air – a hair drier or a vacuum cleaner – to blow off excess dust.
 It is also a good way to penetrate crevices and remove dirt and other particles.